luphord/awesome-stars/README.md

 ## Vue

+- [homer](https://github.com/bastienwirtz/homer) - A very simple static homepage for your server.
 - [Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 - [nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
 - [wiki](https://github.com/Requarks/wiki) - Wiki.js | A modern and powerful wiki app built on Node.js